Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Numerical Methodology

 \subsection{Radiation Pressure}

 In our work, we have used radiation pressure as the channel for the feedback.
-To estimate its effects, we first need to calculate the amount of energy emitted from the accreting protostar, which is given by the accretion luminosity $L=f (GM\dot{M}/R)$ \citep[see, e.g.,][]{Smith+11,Stacy+16}.
+To estimate its effects, we first need to calculate the amount of energy emitted from the accreting protostar, which is given by the accretion luminosity $L=f (GM\dot{M}/R)$ \citep[see, e.g.,][]{Smith+11,Stacy+16} \footnote{It is to be noted that in reality, luminosity of any star is estimated from the amount of radiation coming from its interior which could be very different from the accretion luminosity and possibly dominate for more massive stars \citep[see e.g.,][]{Haemmerle+18}.}.
 Here R denotes the radius of the protostar of mass M accreting at a rate $\dot{M}$.
 The factor $f$, which determines the fraction of energy being radiated, has a value of $f\approx1$ for a spherical accretion model and approaches $f\approx0.1$ for non-spherical disk accretion \citep{Stacy+16}.
-We have assumed $f\approx1$ in our model.
+We have used a spherical accretion case in our work through the parameter $f\approx1$.
+This is primarily because radiation pressure can halt the mass inflow on the protostar only in the case of spherical accretion \citep{Kuiper+10,Wolfire+87}.

 To effectively model the radiation pressure, one needs to address a specific issue.
 As the radiation from the protostar carries a momentum, a fraction of it is likely to be absorbed by the surrounding medium depending on the opacity $\chi$ \citep{Rybicki+86}.
 Consequently, the gas in the nearby regime experiences a net force in the radially outward direction.
 Once this outward force tends to supersede the self-gravity of the protostar, the mass accretion process becomes substantially affected in the case of spherical accretion.
 In our semi-analytical model, we capture this complicated phenomenon by introducing the well-established Eddington limit, which sets the maximum rate at which a protostar can accrete the ambient medium.
 Mathematically, this condition is achieved at an accretion rate of